oVirt/ovirt-site/source/feature/frontendrefactor.html.md

     -   Make sure that the callback contains results for all the actions.
     -   If some of the actions resulted in failure, have those failures properly reported.
 *   Make sure that the error handler is called with the correct error message if a problem occurs.
 *   Make sure that the error handler is NOT called for failures that are supposed to be ignored.
-(Is this still a true statement?)
+(Is this still a true statement?
+After more investigation, it looks like it has something to do with pressing escape while the query is running, based on some of the comments)
 *   Make sure queries don't run if you are not logged in (currently a backend check only, maybe make it frontend as well?).

 ##### RunMultipleActions